Hemoglobin A1c - HbA1C Blood Test

 What is HbA1c (Hemoglobin A1c): Understanding its Role in Diabetes Diagnosis and Monitoring

-HbA1c, also known as hemoglobin A1c or simply A1c, is a laboratory test that provides important information about a person's blood glucose levels over the past 2-3 months.
+HbA1c, also known as glycated hemoglobin or hemoglobin A1c, or simply A1c, is a laboratory test that provides important information about a person's blood glucose levels over the past 2-3 months.
 The test is widely used in the diagnosis and management of diabetes and is considered one of the most reliable indicators of overall blood glucose control.

 HbA1c, also known as hemoglobin A1c or simply A1c, is a laboratory test that provides important information about a person's blood glucose levels over the past 2-3 months.